smikes75/datahelp-cz/README.md

-# DataHelp.eu Website
+# DataHelp.cz Website

-This is a React-based website for DataHelp.eu, built with Vite, React, TypeScript, and Tailwind CSS.
+This is a React-based website for DataHelp.cz, built with Vite, React, TypeScript, and Tailwind CSS.

 ## Prerequisites